 Enticing the kids to eat their veggies can be a challenge, but often, keeping it simple—like this Steamed Cauliflower with Parmesan Cheese—can be a little easier on everyone.
 This recipe is delicious and easy for everyone in the family to eat.

-I know that part of what stress us parents out about feeding kids is that often, it’s so demoralizing to spend time cooking them a meal or dish that they then refuse to eat.
+I know that part of what stress us parents out about feeding kids is that often, we spend so much time cooking food we think they’ll like…and then they don’t.
 And, while there’s no magic formula to always prevent that, I’ve found that making much simpler recipes—especially with veggies—can help reduce the pressure on everyone.

 This side dish takes about 15 minutes from start to finish and requires no special cooking gear or techniques.
-And it’s mild, yet flavorful, which is a combo that kids often enjoy!
+And it’s mild, yet flavorful, which is a great combination.
+You can also let the kids add their own sprinkle of Parmesan cheese (or shredded cheddar) on top, which could be an easy way to engage them with the food.

 There’s nothing all that involved about this recipe.
 It’s simply steaming the cauliflower florets and then tossing with flavorful enhancements—butter or olive oil (if you need dairy-free or just prefer olive oil) and cheese.
 We usually find that cheese helps almost any veggie go down easier.